PV Ratio Formula is Profit Volume Ratio Formula

 Are you wondering what does Contribution mean?

-Contribution is the amount of sales revenue available to cover up for the fixed costs and profit.
+Contribution is the amount of sales revenue available to cover the fixed costs and profit.

-The only thing that matters in a business is how much money the company made in sales.
-Contribution is one such metric that helps in determining the sales revenue which remains after reducing the variable costs.
+The only thing that matters in a business is how much money the company makes in sales.
+Contribution is one such metric that helps in determining the sales revenue that remains after reducing the variable costs.

 Let’s understand the calculation of contribution.